Investing in Augmented and Virtual Reality Stocks and Companies

 One of the first pure-play AR/VR stocks we came across was a New Yawk hardware manufacturer called Vuzix, a small market cap company that has been around for more than 20 years.
 Vuzix has clearly pivoted into the enterprise smart glasses market after also developing AR/VR products for the entertainment and defense industries, reflecting a widespread trend that the business world is more ready for this kind of technology than the consumer market.

 A much more recent addition to the scene is a Chinese augmented reality stock, WiMi Hologram Cloud Inc., which basically specializes in AR advertising.
 Another key competitor that has developed a seamless way to integrate digital objects into previously created content is London-based Mirriad.
 While the former trades on the NASDAQ, retail investors will need access to the London exchange to get a piece of the latter.

 Another company out of the UK, C4X Discovery, is a small-cap using virtual reality for drug discovery by enabling researchers to visualize the right molecules that can unlock proteins for targeted healthcare outcomes.

-Which if any of these companies should you target in your portfolio?
+Which, if any, of these companies should you target in your portfolio?
 Frankly, it’s a crapshoot, with the odds definitely in favor of the house.

 Interested in hearing more about investing in augmented and virtual reality across global markets?
 Sign up for our weekly newsletter.
 We’ll keep you up-to-date on everything AR/VR along with many other disruptive technologies that ought to be on investors’ radar.
 No politics, no B.S., no corporate buzzword bingo.
-Click here to sign up for Nanalyze Weekly.